Erastuskanyatta/Streams-in-Java/index.md

 >3.
 From an arbitrary number of objects.

 #### From collection.
-In the `/Streams` directory, create `howToCreateStream.java` class and add the snippet below:
+In the `/Streams` directory, create the `howToCreateStream.java` class and add the snippet below:

 ```java
 import java.util.Collection;